Conducting Web Conferences Using Zoom

 Zoom documentation and video tutorials can be found here.

-If you wish to video conference via a larger display or projector, the Hamilton Resource Calendar can help you find an appropriate room on campus for your conversation.
+Use the Hamilton Resource Calendar to schedule a video conference via a larger display or projector.
 Rooms equipped with LCD screens are especially suitable.
-Audiovisual Services (email@example.com, 315-859-4120) can offer advice on locations.
+Audiovisual Services (firstname.lastname@example.org, 315-859-4120) can offer advice on locations.

 If your computer does not have a webcam or microphone, LITS maintains a small pool of high-quality external webcams with integrated microphones that may be checked out by Staff and Faculty for video conferences.
 Please contact the LITS Help Desk (email@example.com, 315-859-4181) for reservation information.